TypedRest/TypedRest-DotNet/README.md

 Install the [TypedRest.Wpf](https://www.nuget.org/packages/TypedRest.Wpf/) NuGet package to build GUIs with WPF and [Caliburn.Micro](http://caliburnmicro.com/).
 Derive from `Bootstrapper<TRootView>` and add this class to your `<Application.Resources>` in `App.xaml`.

 You can then use the classes `CollectionViewModel`, `ElementViewModel`, `PollingViewModel`, `ActionViewModel`, `PaginationViewModel`, `StreamViewModel` and `BlobViewModel` to operate on `CollectionEndpoint`s, `ElementEndpoint`s, `ActionEndpoint`s, `PaginationEndpoint`s, `StreamEndpoint`s and `BlobEndpoint`s.

-## Sample projects

-The source code includes sample projects.

-`Samples\Model` contains a simple JSON-serializable sample model.

-`Samples\Client` demonstrates how to create a client library for a REST interface using `TypedRest`.

-`Samples\Client.CommandLine` demonstrates how to use such a client library and `TypedRest.CommmandLine` to create a command-line client for a REST interface.

-`Samples\Client.Wpf` demonstrates how to use such a client library and `TypedRest.Wpf` to create a GUI client for a REST interface.

-`Samples\Server` provides a simple REST API that the acutal TypedRest samples use to have something to communicate with.
-This does not mean that TypedRest requires a specific type of server!
-It can interoperate with anything provding a RESTful API.